Meet the Trainers

 She has worked as a trainer for the humane society rehabilitating aggressive dogs, and helping homeless dogs find the right home.
 She also was the volunteer 4-H dog club leader, and taught basic obedience at a prestigious training academy in Durango, Colorado.
 She is educated in canine behavior and has a strong foundation of knowledge on the psychological principles and applications of dog training.
 Helen has both the academic and hands-on skills that make for a great trainer and behavior consultant.

-Helen has four dogs of her own, a German Shepherd Dog, Abbey-Road and a Papillon, Merlin, a Collie named Paddington and Mallory, another Papillon!
+Helen has five dogs of her own, a German Shepherd Dog, Abbey-Road and a Papillon, Merlin, a Collie named Paddington and Mallory, another Papillon!
 Messner is a rescue papillon who is a new addition and Truro a french bulldog.
 She lost her beloved dogs, Sweet Pea, also a papillon, in January 2013 and Atlas in 2016.
 Merlin, the dog who started it all, passed in October 2017.
 Helen also has, cats, parrots, and a daughter Grace.
 She takes great pride in her work and treats every animal she trains as if it were her own, making your training experience motivating and enjoyable!
 When not training dogs she is working with her own animals or spending time with her husband and daughters.

 Brandi Dubuque – Head Trainer ABCDT, CPDT-KA

 Brandi grew up with a love of dogs and all things cute and furry, wanting to be a Vet.
 A math and needle phobia as well as knowing she could not handle the task of sending pets over “the rainbow bridge” lead her away from that career path and into the field of Early Childhood Education, where she has remained for the last 15 years.
 Over the years her passion for animals has remained strong as well as developing a passion for the metaphysical.